ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 title: Data Science Libraries and Resources | Zepl Documentation
+description: Zepl Resources include some of the most popular data science libraries and packages.
+Visit us to learn more about attaching a Resource to a Zepl Notebook.
 # Resources in Zepl

 A Resource must be attached to a Zepl Notebook before it can be executed.